holochain/sim1h/README.md

 ## Usage

-Sim1h is available as of v0.0.31 of the [holochain-rust conductor](https://github.com/holochain/holochain-rust) as a new `sim1h` network type, as well as a nix command to run a local dynamodb instance.
+Sim1h will be available in the v0.0.31 of the [holochain-rust conductor](https://github.com/holochain/holochain-rust) as a new `sim1h` network type.
+As as will be a nix command to run a local dynamodb instance.

 In your conductor config, use the following for the `network` config section: